anodoze/my-baseballs/src/posts/beginnersguide.md

 ## Daily Activities

-[this section will be updated when we see what changes season 6 brings]
+[this section will be updated when we see what changes season 10 brings]

 ## Attributes

 Attribute Definitions are taken from the [mmolb glossary](https://mmolb.com/glossary), plus some description of community concensus of what we think they do.
 Attributes in **Bold** are considered especially critical, attributes in *Italics* will probably not contribute much to overall player performance.

-### Batting
-- Aiming – Batter's ability to hit Line Drives

-  More Aiming will cause batters to hit fewer ground balls and more line drives, which are harder to field and allow the batter to get on base more easily.
-This competes slightly with Lift.

-- Contact – Batter's ability to make contact, putting the ball in play

-  unsure of exact effect, generally seems to help get the ball in play

-- *Cunning* – Batter's ability to draw a Hit By Pitch

-  this is an extremely rare event, even doubling its frequency just won't have a large effect on a player's performance. it is extremely funny though

-- Determination – Batter's ability to remain determined by fouling the ball

-  This will help the batter stay at the plate instead of striking out by turning strikes into fouls, and hopefully eventually get a hit.
-This also forces the pitcher to throw more, tiring them out faster.

-- Discipline – Batter's ability to remain disciplined at the plate, laying off of pitches outside the strike zone

-  This will make your batter less likely to strike out swinging and more likely to draw a walk, both good

-- Insight – Batter's ability to choose an optimal location to hit a ball in play

-  makes hit balls harder to defend, so the batter is more likely to get on base

-- Intimidation – Batter's ability to scare a pitcher away from throwing in the strike zone

-  testing indicates this does not do what it says on the tin, but it's still really good so go for it

-- Lift – Batter's ability to hit Fly Balls

-  Makes the batter hit more fly balls and fewer ground balls or line drives. competes slightly with Aiming.
-Fly balls are more likely to turn into home runs than ground balls or line drives, but they are easier to field than line drives.
-Players with a lot of Lift will benefit most from extra Muscle to make fly balls into homers instead of outs.

-- **Muscle** – Batter's ability to make powerful hits

-  Muscle makes line drives and fly balls more likely to turn into homeruns.
-This is the attribute most correlated with OPS, it's really really good.

-- *Selflessness* – Batter's willingness to hit into a sacrifice play

-  we're not 100% sure what this does, but it doesn't seem worth spending points on at this time

-- Vision – Batter's ability to track the pitch as it's coming at them

-  the inverse of Discipline, this increases swings at pitches inside the strike zone, making a batter less likely to strike out looking.

-- Wisdom – Batter's ability to learn from each pitch

-    Batter's ability to learn from each pitch

-Priority – hidden attibute that determines a batter's position in the lineup

-### Defense
-- Acrobatics – Fielder's ability to field Line Drives
-- Agility – Fielder's ability to field Fly Balls
-- Arm – Fielder's ability to throw the ball
-- Awareness – Fielder's ability to make tough plays
-- Composure – Fielder's ability to play without making Errors
-- Dexterity – Fielder's ability to make quick dextrous moves, preventing runners from getting extra bases
-- *Patience* – Fielder's ability to field Popups
-- Reaction – Fielder's ability to field Ground Balls

-Defenders are highly specialized, so it's best to group them by position.
-Attributes are listed from most to least important.

-**Outfield:** Acrobatics, Agility, Arm

-**Infield:** Reaction, Composure, Arm (3B cares more about arm than any other infielder 2B also likes Acrobatics since they get line drives to the face sometimes)

-**Catcher:** Awareness

-**Pitchers:** you'll get augment options for them but tbh it does not really matter, as it's rare for pitchers to field the ball.
-The pitcher's most important defensive stats are their pitching stats.

-### Baserunning
-- *Greed* – Baserunner's willingness to attempt to  steal a base
-- **Performance** – Baserunner's ability to distract fielders
-- Speed – Baserunner's raw speed on the basepaths
-- Stealth – Baserunner's ability to remain undetected when attempting to steal a base

-### Pitching
-- Accuracy – Pitcher's ability to pitch to their intended zone

-  Extremely important for pitches that are intended to go in the zone, like fastballs, seems generally good

-- Control – Pitcher's ability to have control of their pitch, remaining inside the strike zone

-  best for pitches that frequently go out of the zone, like sliders and knuckle curves, seems to cause batters to chase pitches more

-- Defiance – Pitcher's ability to defy the Manager and remain in the game for longer

-  Does exactly what it says on the tin. it's good on good pitchers, and bad on bad pitchers. it's doesn't seem to need to be raised beyond 3-4 stars to keep an excellent starter on the mound for complete games.

-- Guts – Pitcher's ability to play better when their Energy is low

-  improves a pitcher's performance when tired (~50 pitches thrown for starters and ~25 for relievers), it appears that guts is strong enough that many pitchers perform significantly better when "tired"

-- Persuasion – Pitcher's ability to draw foul balls

-  we belive this makes potential-hits into fouls instead. essentially pitcher-side determination.

-- Presence – Pitcher's ability to scare the batter, reduce powerful hits

-  very important for preventing hits from becoming homeruns

-- Rotation – Pitcher's ability to throw pitches with a high spin rate which are hard to hit

-  best for in-zone pitches, especially fastballs, as it scares batters away from swinging at in-zone pitches

-- Stamina – Pitcher's ability to remain in top form even as they lose Energy

-  affects pitcher performance as they get more tired

-- Stuff – Pitcher's ability to throw dirty pitches that result in more Ground Balls or Popups

-  good, but reliant on your defense to pick up the easy outs.

-- **Velocity** – Pitcher's ability to throw hard and fast, making their pitches in the strike zone more effective

-  This is the best stat for pretty much every pitcher, if you have the chance to raise it, you should

-### Luck -  A player's ability to defy the odds
-we are not sure how this affects player performance, if at all.
-It does seem related to some special events, such as tokens earned in the photo contest during Geomagnetic Storm weather.
+**Aiming** – Batter's ability to hit Line Drives.
+**Contact** – Batter's ability to make contact, putting the ball in play.
+*Cunning* – Batter's ability to draw a Hit By Pitch.
+Determination – Batter's ability to hit a Foul on pitches in the Strike Zone.
+Discipline – Batter's ability to remain disciplined at the plate, increasing Balls.
+Insight – Batter's ability to hit a Single.
+Intimidation – Batter's ability to intimidate the pitcher, reducing Swinging Strikes.
+Lift – Batter's ability to hit Fly Balls.
+**Muscle** – Batter's ability to hit Doubles, Triples, and Home Runs.
+*Selflessness* – Batter's willingness to hit into a sacrifice play.
+Vision – Batter's ability to track the pitch as it's coming at them, reducing Called Strikes.
+Wisdom – Batter's ability to learn from each pitch, increasing their overall effectiveness as the Count of the current Plate Appearance increases.

+Acrobatics – Fielder's ability to field Line Drives.
+Agility – Fielder's ability to field Fly Balls.
+Arm – Fielder's ability to throw the ball, reducing Doubles and Triples.
+Awareness – Fielder's ability to turn a Double Play, and Catcher's ability to catch a runner attempting to steal a base.
+Composure – Fielder's ability to play without making Errors.
+Dexterity – Fielder's ability to make quick dextrous moves, preventing runners from getting extra bases.
+Patience – Fielder's ability to field Popups.
+Reaction – Fielder's ability to field Ground Balls.

+*Greed* – Baserunner's willingness to attempt to steal a base.
+**Performance** – Batter's ability to distract fielders, allowing them to reach base more often when a ball is in play.
+**Speed** – Player's raw speed on the basepaths.
+Increases Hits when Batting and extra bases when Baserunning.
+Stealth – Baserunner's ability to remain undetected when attempting to steal a base, increasing the success of stolen base attempts, and increasing their willingness to attempt to steal a base.

+Accuracy – Pitcher's ability to pitch to their intended zone.
+**Control** – Pitcher's ability to have control of their pitch, reducing Balls.
+Defiance – Pitcher's ability to remain in the game during a Mound Visit.
+Also increases the amount of Energy restored on success.
+Guts – Pitcher's ability to play better when their Energy is reduced below one third of their total, increasing their overall effectiveness.
+Persuasion – Pitcher's ability to pitch a Foul ball.
+**Presence** – Pitcher's ability to frighten the Batter, reducing Home Runs.
+Rotation – Pitcher's ability to throw pitches with a high spin rate, reducing balls in play.
+Stamina – Pitcher's ability to remain in top form, reducing their penalty when Energy is lost and increasing their overall effectiveness.
+Stuff – Pitcher's ability to throw dirty pitches that result in more Ground Balls or Popups.
+**Velocity** – Pitcher's ability to throw hard and fast, increasing Called Strikes and Swinging Strikes.

+Priority – Determines a batter's position in the Lineup.
+Higher Priority players will bat ahead of lower Priority players.
+Luck – A player's ability to affect the outcomes of weather events.
+Does not directly affect the performance of a player.